 We live amongst our neighbors, in their homes and they in ours.
 We laugh and cry and really live – without the need to have you teach us how. – by reading your ridiculous books or listening to your supercilious CDs or podcasts.”

 I think many believers, myself included, feel much the way Palmer does.
 Some of us have experienced Christ more powerfully outside the church walls than by sitting in the church pews.
-For Palmer, it is through encounters with individuals in his community and for me it has been through relationships with homeless and impoverished residents of our city.
+For Palmer, it is through encounters with individuals in his community and for me it has been through relationships that have formed through my work at Embrace Richmond.

 My friend asked me what advice I had for helping her children connect to “the church.”
 I think that depends on how you define “church.”
 What if we created spaces where ordinary people are encouraged to see Christ in one another and in the ordinary stuff of life?
 What if through these ordinary encounters we helped people see God and grow in faith?
 Are we willing to let go of curriculum, sermons, and bible studies and instead look deep within our own souls and hear Christ spirit that dwells within each of us?
 Are we willing to see such spaces and encounters as a new expression of Christ’ s church?
 Are there individuals who have been rooted in the Christian faith who are willing to open up their homes, create such spaces, and point to God in the ordinary?
 Are we willing to trust the Holy Spirit to guide and lead us in our encounters?